9helix/Image-to-Icon-Converter/README.md

 # How to use the program

-Required for program to work:
-PIL (Pillow) Python module is required for program to work Python 3.6 or newer
+PIL (Pillow) Python module is required for program to work, Python 3.6 or newer

 For the program to convert your image to the icon (.ico) file, just drop the file into the program's folder and run the Python file.